OHI-Science/OHI-website/README.md

 Repository for the Ocean Health Index website.

+## Running, Deploying & Developing

+### Prerequisites

+In order to run and build the website, Node.js and Hugo are both required.

 ### Running

 To run the server, run the following from the top level ohi-site directory,